Work and live on Beautiful Mackinac Island for summer 2022!

-The commissary provides a community room with color TV, VCR, regulation size pool table, coin-operated laundry equipment and internet access.
+The commissary provides a community room with Large TV, DVD, regulation size pool table, coin-operated laundry equipment and WiFi internet access.

-We also provide partial board for our staff.
-Dinner is prepared for you in our staff kitchen and served at prescribed times.
+We also provide board for our staff.
+Continental Breakfast, light Lunch and Dinner daily is prepared for you in our staff kitchen and served at prescribed times.
 We make every effort to provide well-balanced and nutritious meals.

-There is a nominal fee for room and partial board.
+There is a nominal fee for room and board.

 Pay day is every other week.
 We offer an end of season bonus for staff who work through their commitment.
 Employees receive discounted room rates for visiting family members dependent on availability and pre-approval.